 How long would a coach journey to Ireland take?

-When travelling to Ireland by coach, the time spent on the coach will vary, depending on your pick-up point, traffic and the interchange.
-The journey across country will take about X hours, but with Grand UK Holidays you will have an overnight stop along the way to stay well-rested.
+When visiting Ireland by coach, the time spent traveling will vary, depending on your pick-up point, traffic and the interchange.
+The journey across country will take about 8 hours or so (depending on where you're travelling from), but with Grand UK Holidays you will have an overnight stop along the way to stay well-rested.
 After the overnight stop, you’ll venture across the Irish sea and head to the base for your holiday, allowing you time to check into the hotel and settle in – you’ll potentially have a bit of time to explore the local area too.